konstantinosmav/aics-project/notes/README.md

 21.12.20:
 - Realized that if I wanted to use titles as an input to my model I should have excluded non English titles, so I decided to write a function to filter them out.

+31.12.20:
+- Did some research on multi label classification and came across the MultiLabelBinarizer from sklearn.preprocessing, so I made a function to transform the labels for each movie into a one hot encoding.
+- Had to convert the string representation of each list of labels into a regular list so that I could fit the list of lists binarizer and then tranform the label sets.

+02.01.21:
+- Made a bar plot to visualize the distribution of number of labels per movie in my data.